ksiuwr/zosia-site-v2016/README.md

 ## Hosting

+### 2019-2020
-In 2020, we hosted ZOSIA registration site on AWS.
+We hosted ZOSIA registration site on AWS.
 We used an ECS cluster based on EC2 instances to run the containers and ECR as a docker registry.
 All secrets (like database credentials, different APIs keys, etc) were stored in the Parameter Store and loaded to the environment variables on container startup.
 Deployments were conducted by CircleCI after every commit to the master branch.
 All deployment scripts used for that are placed in the `.ecs` directory.

+### 2022 - 2023
+We hosted the ZOSIA site on GCP App Engine with GCP SQL as Postgres managed database.
+Deployments were still done using CircleCI pipelines.